Welcome to Norwest Private MaternityMaternity is located within the Women’s Health Unit situated in a secure separate wing of the hospital.

-Maternity visiting hours are 3.00pm to 4.30pm and 6.30pm to 8.00pm daily.
+Maternity visiting hours are 3.00pm to 8.00pm daily.
 Your partner and your children may visit at any time except during rest period.
 Please discourage any visitor, including family members, to visit if they are unwell.

 12.00pm to 3.00pm each day has been designated as the mother and baby rest period.
 For the comfort of yourself and other mothers in the Unit, please ask your friends and relatives, not to visit or telephone during this time.

 Security at Norwest Private Hospital is a major focus.
 The main hospital doors will automatically lock at 9.00pm each night.
 Access after this time is through the Emergency Department Reception area.
 Doors re-open at 5.30am.

 For birth suite patients arriving after hours, please drive to the car park in front of the hospital’s main entrance and gain access to the hospital through the Emergency Department.

 Planning for going home is a vital component of your stay.
 The anticipated length of stay following the birth of your baby is four nights for a vaginal birth and five nights for a caesarean section birth, providing there are no complications.
 Discharge time is 9.00am.Please ensure that you have a fully fitted child restraint secured in your car before taking your baby home.
 It is recommended that only an authorised fitting station fit any child safety restraint.
 Your nearest fitting station can be found by phoning the hospital or your local Road Traffic Authority office.